 Having said that, it should be enough to experiment and learn.
 And since you’re one of the first users, I’d love to hear your comments and questions (or rants).

 Using Python in a browser is fine for learning and fiddling around.
-However, if you start to get serious about Python development, you will find out that, at some point, you’ll want a proper IDE (Integrated Development Environment) and a local installation of Python.
-I recommend installing Python on your PC if you can; it’ll offer a much better experience and it allows you to work offline too.
-Head over to our Python installation guide to learn how you can install Python on your computer.
+However, once you start to get serious about Python development, you will find out that, at some point, you’ll want a proper IDE (Integrated Development Environment) and a local installation of Python.
+I recommend installing Python on your PC if you can; it’ll offer a much better experience and allow you to work offline too.
+Head over to our Python installation guide to learn how to install Python on your computer.

 The online Python interpreter